yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

     led_send_end()
 ```

-We should consider splitting the data fetching and the LED updating process, since blinking requires updating the LEDs every 0.5s but fetching data should be every 20s or even longer.
+We considered splitting the data fetching and the LED updating process, since blinking requires updating the LEDs every 0.5s, but fetching data should be every 20s or even longer.
 This could be achieved by simply adding a nested loop (for example, 40 led updates, 1 data updates, loop), but I chose to use threading so both jobs will not affect each other if one gets stuck.

 Move the LED updating process into a controller class and run it separately:
 ```python